 This article was published by CBC News on May 8, 2019.
+You can view the original article here.

 Alberta Health Minister Tyler Shandro says he is looking into the possible ramifications of cancelling Edmonton’s new “superlab.”